alphagov/prometheus-aws-configuration-beta/README.md

       --versioning-configuration Status=Enabled

 Now you have a bucket name you will create the configuration for your stack.
-Inside the `environments` directory you will find a pair of files for each stack, a `.backend` and a `.tfvars`.
+Inside the `stacks` directory you will find a pair of files for each stack, a `.backend` and a `.tfvars`.
 Make a copy of an existing pair and change the values to suit your new name.
 The `bucket` and `remote_state_bucket` settings in these files must match the bucket you